HOW WILL BREXIT AFFECT ME IF I WANT TO GO SKIING IN FRANCE?

-Are you thinking about skiing in France this winter or in the 2021 / 2022 season but worried about what paperwork you will need?
-There have been a lot of changes recently due to COVID, so it’s understandable if you’re confused.
+Thinking about skiing in France in the 2021 / 2022 season but worried about what paperwork you will need?
+There have been a few changes due to Brexit, so it’s understandable if you’re confused.
 We’ve been keeping a close eye on things and have summarised what we’ve learnt below.

 WHICH AIRPORT ARE YOU FLYING INTO?

 If you are flying into Grenoble Airport or Lyon Airport, and skiing in France, then you only need to worry about what France asks of you.
 You’ll either need to be fully vaccinated or have a negative test.
 Regardless of where you are coming from, you will need to fill in the Declaration sur l’honneur form.

 If you are flying into Geneva Airport, then you also need to consider what the Swiss ask of you.
 If you are fully vaccinated and have tickets booked to transit straight to France, you should be ok.
 All the ski resorts we cover are in regions in France so you need to ensure your comply with the French rules.
 You will need to fill in an entry form before landing at Geneva Airport.

 I AM BRITISH AND COMING IN FROM THE UK

 Brexit hasn’t had much impact on Brits holidaying in France.
 However, since the UK’s departure from the EU, British nationals are required to have at least 6 months validity on their passport.
 Use the Government’s passport validity tool to be sure.
 Ensure you have adequate health insurance and/or check your E111 is still valid.
 You can find more up to date info, including about Covid-19 on the UK FCO page for France or the French Ministry of Foreign Affairs website.
 The Ambassador’s website has regular updates with the latest news.